jrparente/jrparente/README.md

 # Hi there!
 I'm Joana and I'm a web developer 👋

- I come from a background in hotel management and sales, but decided to pursue my passion for technology and make a career change in 2022.
+ I come from a background in business management and sales, but decided to pursue my passion for technology and make a career change in 2022.
 I've been working hard to learn HTML, CSS, JavaScript, React, NextJS and now I'm diving into back-end development with NodeJs, PostgreSQL, MongoDB and Express.

  I'm excited to share my projects on GitHub and continue growing as a developer.